Quantile spectral processes: Asymptotic analysis and inference: Spearman, Blomqvist and Gini spectra

-The representation for $I_{n,\beta}$ can be derived similarly; details are omitted for the sake of brevity.
-Smoothed versions of the Blomqvist and Gini periodograms can be defined accordingly, and their asymptotic distributions follow from Proposition~\ref{prop:AsympGenLin}.
+Smoothed versions of the Blomqvist and Gini periodograms can be defined accordingly, and their asymptotic distributions follow from Proposition~\ref{propAsympGenLin}.
 In particular, this yields consistent estimators of the Blomqvist and Gini spectra defined above.

 We conclude this section with some general remarks.
 First, note that the approach above can be applied to any scalar dependence measure that can be represented as a continuous linear functional of the copula.
-For instance, \cite{CifarelliContiRegazzini1996} consider a general measure of monotone dependence of the form
+For instance, Cifarelli, Conti and Regazzini \cite{CifarelliContiRegazzini1996} consider a general measure of monotone dependence of the form

-where $g: [0,1] \to \mathbb{R}$ is strictly increasing and convex.
+where $g\dvtx [0,1] \to\mathbb{R}$ is strictly increasing and convex.
 Choosing $g(x) = x$ and $g(x) = x^2$ yields (up to constants) the Gini and Spearman rank correlations, respectively.
-Under suitable assumptions on $g$, the monotone dependence measure in \eqref{eq:gencon} can be written (by applying integration-by-parts) in the form of equation \eqref{eq:inmu}, and the results from section \ref{sec:genlin} apply.
+Under suitable assumptions on $g$, the monotone dependence measure in (\ref {eqgencon}) can be written (by applying integration-by-parts) in the form of equation (\ref{eqinmu}), and the results from Section~\ref{secgenlin} apply.

-Other measures of serial dependence such as Kendall's $\tau$ (see \cite{FergusonEtAl2000} ) only can be represented as non-linear functionals of the copula.
-More general rank-based autocorrelation coefficients also have been introduced in the context of inference for ARMA models (see \citet{HallinPuri1992,Hallin1994} or \citet{Hallin2012}); they involve score functions, typically are not time-revertible, and lead to possibly unbounded measures $\mu$.
+Other measures of serial dependence such as Kendall's $\tau$ (see Ferguson, Genest and Hallin \cite{FergusonEtAl2000}) only can be represented as nonlinear functionals of the copula.
+More general rank-based autocorrelation coefficients also have been introduced in the context of inference for ARMA models (see Hallin and Puri \cite{HallinPuri1992,Hallin1994} or Hallin \cite{Hallin2012}); they involve score functions, typically are not time-revertible, and lead to possibly unbounded measures $\mu$.
 We expect that the general results presented here can be extended to the periodograms associated with such coefficients, but leave this question to future research.